laytenter/Insider-London/_tours/london/educational-tours/retail-design.md

 - 29344
 ---

 As famously once stated "**Britain is a nation of shopkeepers**" – so come and explore London’s most successful retail districts with Insider London.
 Our award-winning retail tours sample the coolest and most interesting shops that London has to offer.

 In the face of global e-commerce giants and spending cuts, come and see the retailers that are doing it right.
-We offer two fantastic tours in two very different areas of London: the **West End** and the **East End**.
+We offer two fantastic tours in two very different areas of London: the **[West End](#west-end-retail-design)** and the **[East End](#east-end-retail-design)**.
 Compare and contrast them or pick the neighbourhood for you.

-## West end Retail Design
+## West End Retail Design

 {% assign gallery = page.gallery1 %}
 {% if gallery.size > 1 %}